syncfusion-content/winui-docs/winui/Scheduler/Appointments.md

 </scheduler:SfScheduler>
 {% endhighlight %}
 {% highlight c# %}
-// Creating an instance for schedule appointment collection var appointmentCollection = new ScheduleAppointmentCollection();
+// Creating an instance for schedule appointment collection. var appointmentCollection = new ScheduleAppointmentCollection();
-// Recurrence and exception appointment var scheduleAppointment = new ScheduleAppointment
+// Recurrence and exception appointment. var scheduleAppointment = new ScheduleAppointment
 {
     Id = 1,